 Hanoi Opera House

-The Hanoi landmark building has seen a slew of performances – both Vietnamese and international – as well as political demonstrations and fighting during the Battle of Hanoi.
+This landmark building has seen a slew of performances – both Vietnamese and international – as well as political demonstrations and fighting during the Battle of Hanoi.

 Trang Tien Plaza

 MAP.
-This 7-story luxury mall features top-end fashion, well-known designers and even has gloved doormen!
+This 7-story luxury mall features top-end fashion, well-known designers and even has gloved doormen.

 We recommend stepping inside even if you are not up for shopping.
 The interior is gloriously air-conditioned and is one of the places to visit in Hanoi for a quiet escape from the chaos.